lubem5612/scola-cbt/readme.md

 ## Usage
 Follow these steps to use the `transave/scola-cbt` package
-- publish the scola-cbt.php file to you config folder with this command ` php artisan vendor:publish --tag=cbt-config` to publish the scola-cbt configuration.
+- publish the scola-cbt.php file to your config folder with this command ` php artisan vendor:publish --tag=cbt-config` to publish the scola-cbt configuration.
 - edit `auth_model`  to your application `User` model class like so
 ``` bash
  'auth_model' => \App\Models\User::class,